Jutta-Proto/protocol-bt-cpp/README.md

 +-+-+-+-+-+-+-+-+
 ```

 * `key`: 8 Bit.
 Starts at byte 0.
-The key used for decoding and encoding data.
+The key is used for decoding and encoding data.
 * `bfMajVer`: 8 Bit.
 Starts at byte 1.
 BlueFrog major version number.
 * `bfMinVer`: 8 Bit.
 Starts at byte 2.
 BlueFrog minor version number.
 * `articleNumber`: 16 Bit.
 Starts at byte 4.
-Article number in little endian.
+Article number in little-endian.
 * `machineNumber`: 16 Bit.
 Starts at byte 6.
-Machine number in little endian.
+Machine number in little-endian.
 * `serialNumber`: 16 Bit.
 Starts at byte 8.
-Serial number in little endian.
+Serial number in little-endian.
 * `machineProdDate`: 16 Bit.
 Starts at byte 10.
 Machine production date in a special format.
 * `machineProdDateUCHI`: 16 Bit.
 Starts at byte 12. **Probably** the steam plate production date in a special format.
 * `statusBits`: 8 Bit.
 Starts at byte 15.
 Some initial status bits: 4 - supports incasso, 6 - supports master pin, 7 - supports reset